-How to prevent the introduction and spread of animal disease by maintaining good hygiene and biosecurity standards.
+How to prevent the introduction and spread of animal and bird disease by following good hygiene and biosecurity standards.

-- disease may not always be apparent - especially in the early stages and there are many ways disease can be introduced and spread.
+Disease may not always be apparent especially in the early stages and there are many ways disease can be introduced and spread.

 - movement of people, especially workers, between and within farms

 - contamination by wildlife, vermin and wild birds